Joint venture partners

 GLNG has sales and purchase agreements with PETRONAS and KOGAS for 7.2 million tonnes per annum of LNG in aggregate.

-As at the end of the second quarter 2013, the GLNG project was over 60% complete and on track for first LNG in 2015.
+As at the end of March 2014, the GLNG project was 80% complete and on track for first LNG in 2015.

-Seventy wells were spudded in the GLNG acreage during the second quarter, which included 58 development wells and 12 appraisal wells.
-In total, 119 wells were drilled in the first half of 2013, which included 103 development wells (41 at Fairview, 62 at Roma) and 16 appraisal wells.
+In line with the 2014 drilling plan, thirty-five wells were spudded in the GLNG acreage during the first quarter, which included 24 development wells (19 at Fairview, 5 at Roma) and 11 appraisal wells.

 Gas transmission pipeline